Updated: Jun 12

 Based on these properties, Zosel has developed a unique method.
 He soaked the coffee beans in a pressure vessel with boiling water and steam to open their pores.

 They then pass carbon dioxide through the coffee beans in a supercritical state of aggregation.
-While absorbing caffeine selectively thanks to its quasi-gaseous property to penetrate through tiny pores.
+At the same time, they absorb caffeine selectively thanks to its quasi-gaseous property to penetrate through tiny pores.

 The caffeine-bound carbon dioxide goes out into a separate tank, where it cools off to a temperature of 25 degrees Celsius and becomes liquid.